-There were 16 teams and 33 observers out in Hampden County territories for the count held on May 15-16.
-Thankfully, the COVID-19 pandemic did not prevent we birders from doing our thing!
-The weather was generally good for birding, except for a severe storm that rolled in just after 8:00 pm on Friday evening.
-Together the teams recorded 142 species, which was above average over the last ten years and bested last year’s total by 4 species.
+There were 17 teams and 33 observers out in Hampden County territories for the count held on May 14-15.
+Thankfully, once again, the COVID-19 pandemic did not prevent we birders from doing our thing!
+The weather was quite good for birding.
+Friday evening temps were low 70s and winds were light, when not absolutely calm.
+Saturday brought us more of the same, starting off pleasant with temps rising into the upper 70s by mid-day.
+Together the teams recorded 140 species, which was just above average over the last ten years.

 Click below to view or download complete count results.